Student Leadership and Organizations

 Email: arhum_rizvi@williamjames.edu

-Tonya is excited to serve the on the LEAD team as a representative from the OLP program and looks forward to connecting with you!
+Anthony is excited to serve on the LEAD team as a representative from the OLP program and looks forward to connecting with you!
+Please feel free to contact me with any questions or for additional details.

 Email: anthony_meek@williamjames.edu